 The point of my sabbatical is to work less, so I cannot reply to all the requests I continue to receive.

-But there are two ways you can try to tap my knowledge: I answer some questions for free on All Experts (see question no. 4) and sometimes I might do some extra work for really nice people (see question no. 6 et seq.).
+But there are two ways you can try to tap my knowledge: I answer some questions for a a small donation and sometimes I might do some extra work for really nice people (see question no. 6 et seq.).

 4. What do I have to do to get my question answered for free?